 Fabulous.
 And i so love that WWW was a help to Jo and Wayne.
 Thanks so much to Jo and Wayne for sharing their beautiful wedding with us today XOXO Lou

-Tags: Beautiful World Tents, Blue Bridesmaid Dresses, DIY Flowers, DIY Wedding, Essence of Australia Wedding Dress, Rachel Simpson, Real Weddings, Rustic Wedding Ideas, Tee Pee Wedding, Tino & Pip Photography, Tipi Wedding, West Sussex Wedding
+Tags: Beautiful World Tents, Blue Bridesmaid Dresses, DIY Flowers, DIY Wedding, Essence of Australia Wedding Dress, Rachel Simpson Shoes, Real Weddings, Rustic Wedding Ideas, Tee Pee Wedding, Tino & Pip Photography, Tipi Wedding, West Sussex Wedding